 If you can’t make the gym, make the gym come to you by turning everyday household items into pieces of equipment.
 Soup cans are an old favourite to double up as light weights, an old pair of tights can turn into a resistance band, a solid chair is an ideal place to do triceps dips and stairs can be transformed into a fitness step.
 If you’re keen to get hold of proper weights, keep an eye on sites such as Freecycle where people sometimes give them away for free.

 Should you find yourself getting distracted by the TV or radio at home, try exercising in ad breaks: choose a different move for each advert (think squats, lunges, press ups, mountain climbers, sit ups, etc) and keep going until the ad break finishes, repeating in subsequent ad breaks.
-The BBC programme Trust Me I’m a Doctor has some other ideas for gentle exercise around the home.
+Read our guide to working out at home.

 More on fitness and nutrition…